David Noah: Personal life

+David Noah married Indonesian actress Gracia Indri on 28 December 2014.
+They divorced in 2018.

 Gallstone operation

 In June 2011, David underwent a gallstone operation operated by Dr. Reno.
 David fell ill after the operation and it was found out that his bile duct is damaged.
 On 14 May 2012, David reported Reno to the police for malpractice.
 After investigation, the police closed the case on 26 November 2012, saying that Reno did everything according to the procedure and what happened to David is a medical risk.

 Due to the bile duct damage, David is admitted to a hospital in Singapore for another treatment in November 2012.
 While recovering from the operation, David is absent from Noah's concert, and the filming for Seperti Seharusnya karaoke DVD.
 By February 2013, David has rejoined the band, while still in the recovery process.